BASF-Mobile-Solutions/basf_flutter_components/README.md

 - **Utils**

-A variety of predefines regexp, alias, and extensions are available
+A variety of predefined RegExp, aliases, and extensions are available